-This paper investigates the effect of hydrolyzed polyacrylamide (HPAM) polymer concentration on retention in porous media by use of both static and dynamic measurements.
-Consistent results by use of these two methods show that different polymer-retention behaviors exist in dilute, semidilute, and concentrated regions.
-In both the dilute and concentrated regions, polymer retention has little dependence on concentration.
-In contrast, in the semidilute region, polymer retention is concentration dependent.
+This paper investigates the effect of HPAM polymer concentration on retention in porous media using both static and dynamic measurements.
+Consistent results using these two methods show that different polymer retention behaviors exist in dilute, semidilute and concentrated regions.
+In both the dilute and concentrated regions, polymer retention is basically concentration-independent.
+In contrast, in the semidilute region, polymer retention is concentration-dependent.
 If a porous medium is first contacted sufficiently with dilute polymer solution to satisfy the retention, no significant additional retention occurs during exposure to higher HPAM concentrations.
-On the basis of the experimental results, a concentration-related retention mechanism is proposed that considers the orientation of the adsorbed polymer molecules and the interaction between molecular coils in solution.
-By use of this model, we explain why polymer retention does not show much dependence on concentration in the dilute and concentrated regimes.
-Further, in the semidilute region, we explain how moderate coil interactions lead to mixed adsorbedpolymer orientation and magnitude on rock surfaces, and retention becomes concentration dependent.
+Based on the experimental results, a concentration-related retention mechanism is proposed that considers the orientation of the adsorbed polymer molecules and the interaction between molecular coils in solution.
+Using this model, we explain why polymer retention does not show much dependence on concentration in the dilute and concentrated regimes.
+Further, in the semidilute region, we explain how moderate coil interactions lead to mixed adsorbed polymer orientation and magnitude on rock surfaces, and retention becomes concentration-dependent.
 In field applications of polymer and chemical floods, reduced polymer retention may be achieved by first injecting a low-concentration polymer bank.